Gombojab Tsybikov: Travel to Tibet

 Soon after his graduation, the Academy sent Gombojab Tsybikov to explore Tibet.
 He left Russia by way of Mongolia, for Lhasa, Tibet, in a group of Buryat and Kalmyk pilgrims.
 He used experiences of British explorers to hide equipment and notes.
 The travel started in 1899 and finished in 1902.
 In Tibet proper, mostly in and around Lhasa, Tsybikov spent 888 days from 1900 to 1901.
 There, he secretly made around 200 pictures.

 These, together with pictures made independently on the same pilgrimage by another, less documented Russian explorer, Kalmyk Ovshe Norzunov (Tsybikov arriving in Lhasa in August 1900, and Norzunov in the end of the year), were later to become the so-called Hallmark for National Geographic.
 The history of the magazine as it is known today, delivering pictures first, started with January 1905 edition of several full-page reprints of Tsybikov and Norzunov's pictures.
 Originally done because of the lack of texts, this publication gained the magazine wide success and popularity.
 He also had a formal audience with the Dalai Lama.

 As the Dalai Lama fled the British expedition to Tibet in 1904 and resided for some time in Urga, Mongolia, he had series of talks with variety of Russian representatives.
 In these talks, Gombojab Tsybikov served as an interpreter.
 The Dalai Lama also received, with delight, an edition of Tsybikov's and Norzunov's pictures of Tibet issued by Russian Geographic Society.

 However, after the catastrophic defeat in the Russo-Japanese war, the Russian Empire dismantled its active involvement in Tibetan affairs.

 Tsybikov's other activities between the traveling and the Russian Revolution (1917) were academical.
 He got his travelogue ready for publishing, and started the translation of Je Tsongkhapa's Lamrim Chenmo.
-He also taught Tibetan in Vladivostok University.
+He also taught Mongolian and Tibetan in Vladivostok University.